bcgit/bc-java/test/est/example/README.md

 http://testrfc7030.cisco.com/
 ```

-In order to proceed you will need to the last TLS certificate and use that as a trust anchor for the remaining examples:
+In order to proceed you will need copy the last TLS certificate and use that as a trust anchor for the remaining examples:

 ```
 ./cacerts.sh -u https://testrfc7030.cisco.com:8443/.well-known/est --printTLS